 - Salad dressings

-In the food industry, xanthan gum donates the essential benefit through the following three uses.
+In the food industry, xanthan gum has three primary uses.

 Xanthan gum is used to give liquid foods a thicker consistency.
 Therefore, one uses it in sauces, soups, and smoothies.